Solomon333/diceGame-a.y/README.md

 Dice-Game :

-- simple and effective way to learn how the DOM works:
+- Simple and effective way to learn how the DOM works:

-- setAttribute. - querySelector.
+- SetAttribute. - querySelector.

 - if else conditions.

-- random number generator.
+- Random number generator.